 And to be honest, it wasn’t really a close race.
 Crazy Frog trounced his chart rivals, outselling Coldplay by over 113,000 copies.
 We’re sure Chris and the gang’s concern was only brief – their new album X&Y was a smash soon after.

-Axel F spent an astonishing four weeks at Number 1, and has now sold over 588,000 copies, finally deposed by 2Pac and Elton John’s Ghetto Gospel.
+Axel F spent an astonishing four weeks at Number 1, eventually deposed by 2Pac and Elton John’s Ghetto Gospel, and has now sold over 590,000 copies.

-Since 2014, Axel F has been streamed 2.1 million times, tipped its sales total to over 600,000, meaning it is now a Platinum certified single.
+Since 2014, Axel F has been streamed 30 million times, 23 million of which is on video, tipping its chart sales total to 694,000 meaning it is now a Platinum certified single.

 Coldplay would have to wait three more years until their first Number 1 on the Official Singles Chart when Viva La Vida would do the biz for them.